-WASHINGTON (AP) -- The House voted Friday to make permanent a temporary tax break that makes it easier for businesses to invest in new equipment, one of many expired tax breaks that Congress must deal with by the end of the year.
+WASHINGTON (AP) -- The House voted Thursday to make permanent a generous tax break that makes it easier for small businesses to buy new equipment and improve their property, part of an election-year showdown over a series of expired tax breaks worth billions.

-The tax break expired at the beginning of the year, along with more than 50 other temporary tax breaks that Congress routinely extends.
+The tax break allows business owners to more quickly write off the costs of computers, machinery and other equipment, as well as improvements to retail property.
+It expired at the beginning of the year, along with more than 50 other temporary tax breaks that Congress routinely extends.

 Follow Stephen Ohlemacher on Twitter: http://twitter.com/stephenatap

 Copyright 2014 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.